VarunX7/AWS-Certified-Dev-Associate-DVA-C02-/8_RDS.md

 # RDS: Relational Database Service

-A managed DB service for DB use SQL a query
+A managed DB service for DBs that use SQL query

 It allows you to create databases in the cloud that are
 * Postgres